 G2 Ocean sets ambition for net-zero by 2050

-G2 Ocean today announces ambitions to become a net-zero emissions company by 2050.
+On 30 March, G2 Ocean announced ambitions to become a net-zero emissions company by 2050.
 Further, the company commits to bringing in zero-emission capable vessels by 2030.

 “At G2 Ocean, we recognise that climate change is one of the greatest and most important challenges of our time, and we are committed to continue doing our part to reduce our environmental footprint, says Arthur English, Chief Executive Officer at G2 Ocean.